 The Circuit

 Azerbaijan is one of the newest additions to the Formula One calendar, hosting a race since 2016.
-Architect Hermann Tilke again went to work, designing a 6.003 km street circuit in the capital city of Baku.
 The track is the second-longest on the calendar after Spa-Francorchamps.

 The track layout takes drivers past famous sights such as the Maiden Tower, the historic old town and the beach promenade.
 The pits are directly in front of the Government House building.